prebid/Prebid.js/modules/madsenseBidAdapter.md

   ]
 ```

-# End To End testing mode
+# End To End Testing Mode
-By passing bid.params.e2etest = true you will be able to receive a test creative
+By setting `bid.params.test = true`, you can receive a test creative.

 ## Banner
 ```